pnfox/COMP3931-model/README.md

 with an appropiate version by running `virtualenv -p PYTHON_EXE DEST_DIR` to use to the correct python version.

 Running a simulation is done via the `main.py` script.
+Using the following command will run a simulation for 1000 steps, 500 firms and 50 banks.

+`python main.py -t 1000 -f 500 -b 50`

+By default results will be saved into a subdirectory of `results/`

+For advanced configuration we can use the following options:

 ```
 usage: main.py [-h] -t SIMULATIONSTEPS -f FIRMS -b BANKS [-alpha PRICEMEAN]